Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 Grass is permitted up to 8" in height.
 Once the grass exceeds 8" the City will cite the violation on the property by posting a sign.
-If the grass is not cut within three days of the citation.
+If the grass is not cut within five days of the citation.
 The City will then cut the grass and bill the property owner.
 If the bill is not paid within 10-days the bill will be assessed to property taxes.

 Setbacks requirements are dependent on the zoning district of the property.
 The zoning district can be determined by locating the property on the zoning map.
 The zoning ordinance specifies the setbacks based on zoning district.

 Yes.
 Any improvements to a property requires at minimum a zoning certificate.

 Yes.
 Dead trees are required to be removed according to the property maintenance code.
 To report a dead tree contact Code Enforcement Officer Darryl Swafford.

 Contact the City at 937-836-3500 and we will send an application to you, along with the rules and regulations.
 Or you can visit the Forms area on this web site to download an application.
 The Center has a kitchen and holds up to 75 people.
 Alcohol is not permitted.
 Please call us if you would like to view the facility.

 Yes.
 Please call City offices at 937-836-3500 for more information.